 Becoming an Associate

-Individuals who successfully graduate may choose for various reasons not to be a part of the Reach associate programme, or may not have met the minimum standard we require to join us.
+Individuals who successfully graduate may choose for various reasons not to be a part of The Reach Network, or may not have met the minimum standard we require to join us.
+As previously explained, students cannot use our materials without the franchise agreement being signed, which is in effect a license to use our intellectual property and resources.

 Those who do become associates will be required to pay £60.00 per month for the lifetime of their involvement with Reach.
 This gives the associate on-going support and access to what is a vast array of resources that have been developed over nearly 40 years, which include:

-Handouts, worksheets, CDs, MP3s, videos, access to research past and present, support in building their arm of the practice, exposure on the main Reach website, localised SEO to aid their marketing, on-going training in order to get the best out of our model and approach, and much more… To see a more complete list of benefits please click here.
+Access to a therapist only website, packed with resources to help with their professional development.
+Hundreds of handouts, worksheets, CDs, MP3s, videos, access to research past and present, support in building their arm of the practice, exposure on the main Reach website, localised SEO (Search Engine Optimisation) to aid their marketing, on-going training in order to get the best out of our model and approach, and much more… To see a more complete list of benefits please click here.

-The associates’ contribution would also help us to keep making a positive difference to those who are unable to afford therapy and/or have no access to this kind of help for some other reason.
+The associates’ contributions help us to keep making a positive difference to those who are unable to afford therapy and/or have no access to this kind of help for some other reason.
 We consider this ‘charitable’ arm of our work to be a crucial part of our identity.
+In addition, those contributing to The Reach Network are also helping with the wider costs involved in running Reach.

 When Can I Start to Practise in The Reach Approach?

 We have found over the years that the best way to integrate training into practice is to be practising.
-If the person is not under our supervision, then practising using our materials and resources would have to begin once they’d completed all 10 modules (Postgraduate Certificate) because we wouldn’t be evaluating their client work first-hand during their training.
-So obviously the ideal starting position is to be supervised by a senior member of Reach, whilst undergoing our training programme.
+If the student is not under our supervision initially, then practising within our model would have to be delayed until they’d made the transition to a Reach supervisor, because we wouldn’t be evaluating their client work first-hand during their training.
+Obviously the ideal starting position is to be supervised by a senior member of Reach, whilst undergoing our training programme.
+Some individuals may not be able to make this transition immediately, due to prior contractual arrangements.

-On-going supervision with Reach is a non-negotiable requirement of being part of the programme as this will be the primary way that we ensure standards are maintained.
-This will help to avoid some of the abuse of our materials and resources as well as the misrepresentations of our work that have taken place in the past.
+For associates and affiliates, on-going supervision with Reach is a non-negotiable requirement of being part of the Network, as this is the primary way that we ensure high standards are maintained.
+This will help to avoid some of the abuse of our materials and resources, as well as the misrepresentations of our work, that have taken place in the past.

-If you’re interested in the Reach associate programme and would like to be considered for the training, please contact either the Director or the Assistant Director or email us at: email@example.com and we’ll be happy to deal with any enquiries or concerns you may have.
+If you’re interested in undertaking our training, in order to become part of The Reach Network, please contact the Head of the Reach Training School, or email at: firstname.lastname@example.org and we’ll be happy to deal with any enquiries, queries or concerns you may have.

 i) 10 modules that can be completed in a timescale to suit your individual circumstances.

-ii) A unique, well researched model integrating past and present, science and spirituality and the latest developments in the mind-body connection.
+ii) Studying a unique, well researched model integrating past and present, science and spirituality and the latest developments in the mind-body connection.

-iii) Successful students can become associates of Reach.
-They will be given specific help in how to develop a successful private practice.
+iii) Successful students can join The Reach Network – and will be given specific help in how to develop a successful private practice.

-v) Students need to be accredited or eligible for accreditation with BACP, NCP or UKCP.
+v) Students need to be accredited or working towards accreditation with BACP, NCPS, NCIP or UKCP.

-vi) On-going supervision on completion of training with a senior Reach practitioner is an essential requirement.
+vi) On-going supervision on completion of training with a senior Reach practitioner, is an essential requirement for those wanting to be associates or affiliates.

-vii) £60 per month for the life-time of one’s involvement in the programme, paid by direct debit or standing order, to continue to enjoy the benefits of being an associate.
+vii) £60 per month for the life-time of one’s involvement in the scheme, which is paid by standing order.

-viii) All associates will have on-going access to Reach research, resources, materials and products either free of charge or at cost.
+viii) All associates will have on-going access to a therapist only website (packed with a vast array of resources to enhance their personal and professional development).
+In addition, they will have access to Reach research, materials and products either free of charge or at cost.

-ix) Inclusion on Reach’s main website with SEO specific to associates’ locality and specialisms.
+ix) Inclusion on Reach’s main website with SEO (Search Engine Optimisation) specific to associates’ locality and specialisms.

-xi) Although each associate will sign a contract they can leave the programme at any time, giving one month’s notice.
-However, on leaving the programme they cannot continue to operate under the Reach name or continue to use our materials and resources without our permission.
+xi) Although each associate will sign a contract they can leave the Network at any time, giving 60 days’ notice.
+However, on leaving the Network they cannot continue to operate under the Reach name or continue to use our materials and resources without our expressed permission.